 Detail from Hinckley's painting of the Abbott operation.
 Like Hall and Keller, Hinckley modeled his portrait of Parkman from the "Boston Society for Medical Improvement" photograph.
 It is a more youthful, painterly interpretation of Parkman that loses the aquilinity in his features.
 His prominent cheekbones, and chin were softened somewhat, but still visible.

 Comparative views of Samuel and George Parkman: O.) Samuel Parkman, detail of Figure 7 in EDD No. 1.
-P.) George Parkman, possible attribution of Figure 1 in EDD No. 1 – unverified.
-Q.) George Parkman, detail (reversed) from Ether Dome Daguerreotype No. 2, also unverified.
+P.) Figure 1 (reversed) in EDD No. 1, identified by the artist/author as Charles Bertody, but presented here as a possible attribution for George Parkman.
+Q.) George Parkman, detail (reversed) from EDD No. 2 – also unverified.

-Adding to the confusion of the Ether Dome iconography is the appearance of "fancy waistcoat" figure in EDD No. 2, who I believe is one of the Parkmans, either Samuel or his uncle George.
+Adding to the confusion of the Ether Dome iconography is the appearance of "fancy waistcoat" figure in EDD No. 2, who I believe is one of the Parkmans, either his uncle George or his father, both physicians who were well connected to Massachusetts General Hospital.
 Trace evidence to support this claim is found in Keller, who used the body of this figure for his portrait of Samuel Parkman in his painting.
 Lowry & Lowry identified Morton in the "fancy waistcoat" figure, whereas Haridas purported Bigelow, based on Bigelow's penchant for flamboyant attire.
 However, George Parkman also wore expensive vests, notably one in purple silk on the day of his murder in 1849.
 Morton, too, had a taste for flashy haberdashery, described in Slade's memoir and quoted under the Dalton segment below.
 A prominent protruding jaw was a distinguishing anatomical trait of the Parkman family, and George Parkman was caricatured in the press for it.
 His chin bone and mandible were destroyed when he was murdered and dismembered by Harvard Professor John Webster in 1849, and it was entered into evidence during the trial.
 Morton was George Parkman's dentist, but he testified in part for the defense, disavowing that the "mineral teeth" introduced as evidence could be identified as his appliance.

-A consideration for George Parkman as Figure 1 in the reenactment daguerreotype will be premised on Jonathan Mason Warren's March 13th surgery, discussed under that segment, however the deep shadows and degradation in the matrix of the daguerreotype prevent establishing an identity with any confidence.
-Nor is there any certainty to the identity of the "fancy waistcoat" figure in EDD No. 2, whose attire seems out of character within the formal construct of an operating theater and stationed as he is at the head of the patient, as though he was there to supervise the anesthesia.
+Although trace evidence points to Bertody as Figure 1 in the so called "reenactment" daguerreotype, a secondary consideration for George Parkman will be premised on Jonathan Mason Warren's March 13th surgery, discussed under that segment below.
+The deep shadows and degradation in the matrix of the daguerreotype prevent establishing either identity with any confidence.
+Nor is there any certainty to the identity of the "fancy waistcoat" figure in EDD No. 2, whose attire seems out of character within the formal construct of an operating theater – stationed as he is at the head of the patient as though he were a principal, supervising the anesthesia.

 48.)
 Unknown photographer (c1853): "Oliver Wendell Holmes and members of the Boston Society for Medical Improvement."
 [Boston]; archived at the Francis A. Countway Library, Picture Collection, Ser.
 249, box 3, f.
-3. See appendix for information on the date.
+3. See Appendix 1 for information on the date.

 49.)
 Hodges, RM (1891), "A Narrative of Events Connected with the Introduction of Sulphuric Ether Into Surgical Use."